 As you can see, HDR is extremely useful in many cases, but beware, this effect can sometimes ruin the picture.
-Amongst other things, HDR can give a blurred effect to your photos if your subject is moving, or can alter the contrast by adding unnecessary shades that will make the picture disinteresting.
-It can also tarnish bright colours, if you are shooting in an environment that is too dark or too bright.
+Amongst other things, HDR can give a blurred effect to your photos if your subject is moving or can alter the contrast by adding unnecessary shades that will make the picture disinteresting.
+It can also tarnish bright colors if you are shooting in an environment that is too dark or too bright.

 Image Credit: joachimenger

-You can try to retouch your HDR photos to correct small defects, but by definition this effect is supposed to happen without any post-processing.
+You can try to retouch your HDR photos to correct small defects, but by definition, this effect is supposed to happen without any post-processing.
 However, if you want to retouch your HDR photos, keep the word moderation in mind.
 You will quickly understand why by taking a look at the photos that follow.

 Beware of HDR abuse when post-processing your photos.
-It can turn your lovely photos into halloween caricatures:
+It can turn your lovely photos into Halloween caricatures:

 Image Credit: Reddit

 Image Credit: Izismile

 4 - What is Aurora HDR 2018?

 For photo processing, Macphun's Aurora HDR 2018 software is # 1 in its field.
 For about €99, this latest HDR photo editor will produce an HDR effect in seconds, from a single shot, rather than from a series of several photos.
 Its newest version has also been recognized by Apple, who named it Best App of 2017.
 To improve its software, Macphun has partnered with Trey Ratcliff, a photographer specializing in HDR, who created a series of photos for different photos (realistic, soft, beachy).
 The Aurora publisher now has a sharp algorithm that promises to offer the most natural image processing on the market.

 Here’s a tutorial of Serge Ramelli presenting the Aurora HDR 2018 software: